Cloud-Architekt/cloud-architekt.github.io/_posts/2020-08-11-azurepim-pag-rbac.md

 >Enforce just-in-time access for owners and members of this group by requiring them to activate for a limited period of time.
 Create just-in-time access policies for these users like approval workflow, MFA challenge and much more.

 This brings me to the question where it is suitable to use PAGs for other administrative roles and therefore take advantage of PIM features (approval or activation requirements, auditing, etc.).
-It could be a potentially flexible and centralized solution to manage privilege role assignments by Azure PIM (alongside of Azure AD Directory Roles).
+It could be a potentially flexible and centralized solution to manage other privilege role assignments by Azure PIM (alongside of Azure AD Directory Roles).

 For example, using Azure PIM capabilities to manage eligible assignment to "3rd Party RBACs" (AWS, Salesforce,..) or other Microsoft RBAC models (presumed role assignment to security groups are supported).

 ## Overview of RBACs in Microsoft's Cloud services

-It‘s makes sense to get an overview of Microsoft's RBAC implementations before we go into details of advanced role-based assignment scenarios in Microsoft Cloud services.
+Before we go into details of advanced role-based assignment scenarios, I like to give an overview of Microsoft's RBAC implementations.

-Microsoft has implemented different RBAC models across various Microsoft 365 (M365) services and portals in the recent years.
+Different RBAC models has been implemented across various Microsoft cloud services and portals in the recent years.
 Examples are:

 - Azure Advanced Threat Protection (ATP)
 - Billing and Enterprise Agreement (Portal)